kuriwaki/ticketsplit-JOP/README.md

 to start this.

-For reference, here are the package dependencies across all scripts, from most used to least.
+For reference, here are the package dependencies across all scripts, from most used to least (renv will instlal these for you).

     ## Finding R package dependencies ...
 Done!
     ## c("tidyverse", "scales", "fs", "ticketsplitJOPpkg", "arrow",